duolingo/pulldozer/README.md

     duolingo/rtl-viewpager
     '

-    # Optional: Markdown to include in pull request descriptions
+    # Optional but recommended: Markdown to include in pull request descriptions
     DESCRIPTION='[Correct spelling](https://en.wiktionary.org/wiki/language)'
+    # Optional: Markdown that will be posted as a comment on PRs
+    COMMENT='This is a pull request comment'
+    # Optional: Declare this variable to enable GitHub auto-merge on PRs
+    AUTOMERGE=1
     ```

     By default, Pulldozer will interpret your script as POSIX shell.
 If you want to use Bash instead, just run `bash ./pulldozer` instead of `./pulldozer` during step 2 below.